 Kia still offers an industry-leading seven-year warranty, and customers seem a happy bunch

 Kia has built a hard-earned reputation for reliability over the past two decades, cemented by a bold seven-year/100,000-mile warranty.
-In our 2019 Driver Power survey, the maker finished 3rd out of 30 brands with feedback focusing on how Kia provides comfortable, reliable, high-quality cars.
-The Picanto finished a credible 29th in the top ‘100 New Cars to Own’, with just 5% of owners reporting a fault within the first year and was also named ‘Best City Car,’ with its stylish looks and low servicing costs highlighted.
+In our 2020 Driver Power survey, the maker finished 2nd out of 30 brands with feedback focusing on how Kia provides comfortable, reliable, high-quality cars.
+The Picanto finished in 29th position in a list of the 75 best cars to own.

 Euro NCAP crash tested the Picanto in standard and safety pack-equipped guises in 2017, and they earned three and four stars respectively.
 Automatic Emergency Braking features on the safety pack-equipped cars, and this uses a long-range radar to detect slowing vehicles, first playing an audible warning, before applying the brakes to prevent a collision.
 Cruise control and Rear Park Assist also feature.

 All Kias – including the most basic Picanto – come with a seven-year/100,000-mile warranty.
 While most people won’t keep their car that long, it shows impressive confidence in the product – backed up by a solid performance in our annual Driver Power owner satisfaction survey.
 It also means that, depending on how long you keep the car before you sell it on, the Picanto will have the extra appeal of still having a bit of warranty cover left.
-Rivals like the Skoda Citigo and VW Up! get a three-year warranty, while even Hyundai (Kia’s sister brand) can only manage a five-year guarantee on the i10.
+Rivals like the VW Up! get a three-year warranty, while even Hyundai (Kia’s sister brand) can only manage a five-year guarantee on the i10.

 In this review